 This is a critically important principle within the program and when working in a professional setting.
 It is important to respect the privacy of others when sharing information (or when refraining to do so).
-Confidentiality regarding client information that is used in class should be maintained.
+Confidentiality regarding client information that is used in class or in clinical experiences should be maintained.
 A pseudonym or first name only should be used and identifying information should not be used.
 This includes informal and formal discussions by students, faculty and staff.